 We all know that typical port-o-lets can hurt the environment with cleaning chemical products and chemical deodorants.
-For a few years now we have partnered with Chantler's to have green port-o-lets.
-They are using green cleaning products, products that respect the environment.
+For years now the Scotiabank Toronto Waterfront Marathon has partnered with Chantler's to have green port-o-lets.
+The use green cleaning products, and only products that respect the environment.
 They also provide us with recyclable hand towels.
 So don't feel guilty about using our port-o-lets that are all super eco-friendly!

 We encourage all runners, family, friends and spectators to share a ride or take public transportation to the expo and to the race.
 If 10,000 runners all drove 20 miles, we'd produce about 100 tons of CO2.
 That's because every mile you drive produces about one pound of carbon dioxide.
 Carpooling and public transport can dramatically reduce our footprint.

 Looking to offset your Carbon Footprint to and from our event?
 A great way to do this is to make a donation to a non-profit, registered charity like Tree Canada.
 When you donate money to plant and care for trees, you are donating to something that has enormous benefits for people, animals and our planet.
 On their website you can calculate CO2 emissions from your travel and purchase trees which are planted in Canada to offset them.
 To take advantage of this great service, simply click here.